 He started by showing a chart that had on the Y axis the level of a physician’s need for control.
 If a physician was closer to the bottom of the axis, they had a lesser need to be in control of every situation and were also less adaptable to change.
 Conversely, the higher they ranked on the axis, the more control they personally needed in their work and the more adaptable they were to change.
 On the X axis of the chart, they ranked physicians’ attitudes towards altruism.
 The further left of the axis a physician was, the more “individually” minded and focused they were.
-The further right on the axis a physician was, the more focused there were on the “collective good” of others.
+The further right on the axis a physician was, the more focused they were on the “collective good” of others.

-4 Customer Target Segments
+Four Customer Target Segments

 Characteristics of the 4 Customer Target Segments

 When inviting physicians to a customer advisory board meeting or working with them on a particular project in a working group or steering committee, it is helpful to consider these customer segments in order to select the appropriate people for your project.
-For the “entrepreneur” physicians, they resonate most with complex problems, innovative thinking and concepts that involve risk taking.
-“Networkers“, on the other hand, are more focused on their patients and what can to be done to enhance general health, as well as creating balance and having more options for their patients.
+For the “entrepreneur” physicians, they resonate most with complex problems, innovative thinking, and concepts that involve risk taking.
+“Networkers“, on the other hand, are more focused on their patients and what can be done to enhance general health, as well as creating balance and having more options for their patients.
 “Traditionalists” are people who resonate with specific brands and develop hard and fast habits.
-They also respect the system and their working environments as well as their relationships with industry and they aspire to be the “thought leader” in their function and to be seen as the “best” from among their peers.
+They also respect the system and their working environments as well as their relationships with industry, and they aspire to be the “thought leader” in their function and to be seen as the “best” from among their peers.
 Finally, “stoics” are physicians who resonate most with ethical protocols and prescribing that is backed by hard data and who are most concerned about patient safety and cost of interventions to the system.

 How to Collaborate with these 4 Target Segments

-When deciding who to work with, for both in person consultancy and working group meetings or via online discussion forums for output deliverables, it is best if you consider your objectives first and then select the right categories of customers.
-For the “entrepreneurs“, you are best to collaborate with them on projects that inspire conversations around innovative ways to change or disrupt status quo practices and to pilot innovations and new ideas in their practices.
-For the “networkers” you are best to collaborate with them on projects and ideas that will benefit their patients.
-For the “traditionalists“, collaborations that allow them to act as the “experts” to showcase their knowledge is the most successful approach.
-And finally, for the “stoics” collaborating with them on projects or ideas that support other physicians and their practices will resonate the most with them.
+When deciding who to work with, for both in-person consultancy and working group meetings or via online discussion forums for output deliverables, it is best if you consider your objectives first and then select the right categories of customers.
+For the “entrepreneurs,” you are best to collaborate with them on projects that inspire conversations around innovative ways to change or disrupt status quo practices and to pilot innovations and new ideas in their practices.
+For the “networkers,” you are best to collaborate with them on projects and ideas that will benefit their patients.
+For the “traditionalists,” collaborations that allow them to act as the “experts” to showcase their knowledge is the most successful approach.
+And finally, for the “stoics,” collaborating with them on projects or ideas that support other physicians and their practices will resonate the most with them.